ismaelBZ/pay-api/README.md

-# Pay - E-commerce Product Page
+# Pay API - Connecting accounts to apps

 🛍  A payment API website focused on customer acquisition